AleMicciche/Num_nuc_physics/README.md

 ## Overview

 This repository contains the code and results from testing several effective potentials to describe the low-energy behavior of a given short-range potential.
-A brief review of the theory, references, and a summary of the main results are provided in **`summary_project.pdf`**.
+A brief review of the theory, details of the chosen potentials, references, and a summary of the main results are provided in **`summary_project.pdf`**.

 ## Repository structure